-The Macmillan Brown Library is dependant upon the generosity of Donors to build upon its already substantial research archive.
-Donations enable us to build a strong and dynamic collection that is an excellent resource for display, teaching and research.
-Donations may also be made in order to honour or remember someone special.
+The Macmillan Brown Library is dependent upon the generosity of donors to build upon its already substantial research collections.
+Donations enable us to build strong and dynamic collections that are an excellent resource for teaching and research.

 What do we collect?

 Our collecting activities are primarily oriented towards supporting the research needs of University of Canterbury staff and students, but as part of this goal we also aim to preserve records of historical significance to the wider community.

 The Macmillan Brown Library collections include art, documentary archives, photographs, architectural drawings, rare books, modern fine print and published collections.
 The published and print collections focus on Te Ao Māori, the Pacific and Aotearoa.
 The art and archival collections focus on materials about and from Canterbury Waitaha and West Coast Poutini regions.

 What types of archival records are we interested in?

 We want to preserve unique and original records that reflect the core activities and interests of the donor.

 For an organisation, club or business the kinds of records we collect may include minute books, correspondence files, financial papers, reports, and classified and subject files.